 The culmination of the project occurs when each team takes their car to the regional event, where teams are pitted against other local and international teams in a series of both static and dynamic events, including design, cost, acceleration, one lap sprints and endurance events on an auto-cross style track.

-Worldwide there are 8 competitions held each year, one for south-east Asia, held in Melbourne, Australia as well as events held in Japan, Europe, Brazil and the United States.
+Worldwide there are 8 competitions held each year, one for Australasia, held in Winton, Victoria, Australia as well as events held in Japan, Europe, Brazil, and the United States.
 The Australasian competition has been running since 2000 and attracts approximately 30 teams.
 FSAE is an amazing opportunity for university students to obtain first-hand experience in project management, teamwork, critical decision making, budget management, application of complex real engineering techniques, and hands-on manufacturing of a high-performance racing car.
 The project is managed and run entirely by students, and is not possible without the support of our sponsors.

-Our team is divided in three into a Technical, Business, and Race Division, in order to facilitate the timeline of our year-long campaign.
-Within each division, lead by Tech Director Benjamin Filippi, Business Director Anthony Dawson, and Race Director Steven Adams, exists systems specific to key areas within the team that are required in order to function.
-You can see a full list of our current 2018 managers below.
-The team falls under the leadership of our team Principal Eduardo Pantoja, who manages our campaign and liaise amongst divisions to ensure harmony and success for the team’s valiant efforts.
-The project itself would not be possible without our close-knit group of hardworking students; willing to sacrifice their time to contribute and extend their skillset and professional competencies.
+Our team is divided in two into a Technical and Business Division, in order to facilitate the timeline of our year-long campaign.
+Within each division, led by Technical Director Ethan Medway and Business Director Connor Harvey, exists systems specific to key areas within the team that are required in order to function.
+The team falls under the leadership of our Team Principal Liam O’Keefe, who manages our campaign and liaises amongst divisions to ensure harmony and success for the team’s valiant efforts.
+The project itself would not be possible without our close-knit group of hardworking students; willing to sacrifice their time to contribute and extend their skill set and professional competencies.